Arizona Court Records

 Superior Court

-The court also handles other civil cases such as divorce, naturalization, the legality of the tax, and other exceptional cases not provided for by the law.
+The court also handles other civil cases, such as divorce, naturalization, the legality of the tax, and other exceptional cases not provided for by the law.
 It has appellate jurisdiction over cases brought from the justice and municipal courts.
 Superior courts also handle a majority of appeals from inmates in the state.
-Every county in Arizona has at least one superior court and judge, which helps in settling disputes and keeping the stability of the land.
+Every county in Arizona has at least one superior court and judge, which helps settle disputes and maintain the stability of the land.

 Juvenile Court